Disqualification

 Regulations on disqualification apply, where appropriate, also to external experts.

-An expert may not give a review report:
+An expert may not give a review report in the following cases:

-- if they have written a co-publication with the applicant during the last three years
+• if they have collaborated on a publication with the applicant during the last three years

-- if they are a part of the same research group as the applicant or have participated in publishing or applying the results
+• if they are part of the same research team as the applicant

-- They are applying for Research Council funding in the same call
+• They are applying for Research Council funding in the same application round as the applicant and are thus competing for the same funding

 An expert must disqualify themselves also if their impartiality might otherwise be compromised or if they feel that there is a conflict of interests.